-Should you experience problems with your smoke alarm, proceed
+Should you experience problems with your smoke alarm, proceed as follows:

 - 1. Turn off electrical power to the smoke alarm. - 2.
-Twist the smoke alarm counter-clockwise to remove it from its mounting plate. - 3.
+Twist the smoke alarm counter-clockwise to remove it from its mounting plate.
+NOTE: Remove anti-tamper pins, if installed. - 3.
 Unplug the connector from the back of the smoke alarm.
-Do not remove the wire connection; leave the connector for your replacement smoke alarm. - 4.
+Do not remove the wire connection; leave the connector for your replacement - 4.
 Remove battery from smoke alarm.
-Do not ship smoke alarm with battery still attached to battery clip. - 5.
+Do not ship smoke alarm with battery still in battery drawer.
+NOTE: Remove anti-tamper pins, if installed. - 5.
 Carefully pack (the manufacturer cannot be responsible for consequential damage) and return to the manufacturer.
 Include complete details as to exact nature of difficulties being experienced and date of installation. - 6.
 Return to: Gentex Corporation, 10985 Chicago Drive, Zeeland, Michigan 49464.
-Prior to returning, call Gentex at 1-800-436-8391 or e-mail FP_RMA@gentex.com to obtain a RMA Number from our return department.
+Prior to returning, call Gentex at 800-436-8391 or e-mail FP RMA@gentex.com to obtain a RMA Number from our return department.